-- a) Hazard: Something with the potential to cause harm - b) Hazardous Outcome: A description of how someone could be hurt or damage could occur as a result of interacting with the hazard - c) Risk Rating: The overall judgement of the level of risk which may arise from the hazard, based upon the likelihood of the event occurring and the potential severity of the consequence - d) Control Measures: Method used to reduce or control risks arising from identified hazards - e) Residual Risk: The level of risk remaining once control measures have been applied to reduce risks so far as is reasonably practicable.
+- a) Hazard: Something with the potential to cause harm - b) Hazardous Outcome: A description of how someone could be hurt or damage could occur as a result of interacting with the hazard - c) Risk Assessment: A simple and careful examination of what, at work, could cause harm to people, so that we can decide whether we have taken enough precautions or should do more to prevent harm occurring. - d) Risk Rating: The overall judgement of the level of risk which may arise from the hazard, based upon the likelihood of the event occurring and the potential severity of the consequence - e) Control Measures: Method used to reduce or control risks arising from identified hazards - f) Residual Risk: The level of risk remaining once control measures have been applied to reduce risks so far as is reasonably practicable.